MeaCulpitt/SignalCast/docs/GTM_strategy.md

 Bootstrapping a multi-sided network requires front-loading rewards to ensure liquidity of both supply (miners) and demand (advertisers).

-### For Miners: The "Conquest Bounty" Phase
+### For Miners: The "Discovery" Phase

 During the first 6 months, a dedicated portion of subnet emissions will be allocated to "Discovery Bounties."
-Miners who successfully map and verify a major competitor's customer base—even before an ad is placed—earn elevated rewards to build the network's targeting intelligence.
+Miners who successfully map audience segments — identifying which companies use which tools, and where those users gather — earn elevated rewards to build the network's targeting intelligence.

 ### For Validators: The "Integrity Dividend"

 Early validators who contribute to the "Honey-Link" anti-fraud database will receive a stake-weighted performance bonus.
-This ensures the audit logic is hardened before the first enterprise-scale budgets arrive.
+This ensures the verification logic is hardened before the first enterprise-scale budgets arrive.

-### For Users (Advertisers): The "Risk-Free Conquest" Program
+### For Users (Advertisers): The "Pay-on-Conversion" Program

 Early pilot partners will be offered a "Pay-on-Conversion" model.
-Instead of paying for impressions, they only burn Alpha/TAO when a Tier 1 customer lead (e.g., a demo signup) is verified by the validator.
-This removes the barrier to entry and proves the subnet's ROI immediately.
+Instead of paying for impressions, they only burn Alpha/TAO when a verified conversion occurs (e.g., an API signup from a confirmed competitor user).
+This removes the barrier to entry and proves the subnet's value immediately.

 ---

 ## Worked Example: Bittensor Subnet as Advertiser

-### Scenario: Subnet 64 (Chutes) vs. Replicate
+### Scenario: Subnet 64 (Chutes) Reaching Replicate Users

-**Goal:** Drive developer signups away from Replicate toward Chutes.ai
+**Goal:** Place content in front of developers who currently use Replicate and would benefit from Chutes.

 **Setup:**
-1. Chutes creates SN93 explainer video: "How Devs Cut Inference Costs 60% by Switching from Replicate"
+1. Chutes creates SN93 explainer video: "How Chutes Handles Cold Starts Differently"
-2. Validator broadcasts brief with TAL: known Replicate customers (from BuiltWith, GitHub imports)
+2. Validator broadcasts brief with TAL: known Replicate users (from BuiltWith, GitHub imports)
 3. Conversion targets: API signups, docs visits, Discord joins

 **Miner Execution:**
 1. Miner identifies YC startup "VoiceFlow AI" as Replicate user via GitHub repo
-2. Detects CTO tweet: "Replicate cold starts are killing our UX"
+2. Notices CTO tweet discussing cold start latency challenges
-3. Places tracked link in active Hacker News thread on inference costs
+3. Places tracked link in active Hacker News thread on inference costs — a place where this audience naturally gathers
-4. Submits reasoning trace documenting target identification, pain point match, timing, channel selection
+4. Submits reasoning trace documenting audience identification, relevance match, timing, channel selection

 **Conversion:**
 1. VoiceFlow CTO clicks from office IP